notagamedevnono/trinityCore-docker/clean_server.md

       docker-compose up -d

-  At the this point the world and auth server contains will start, but they will not yet start Trinitycore, as those commands are still commented out.
+  At this point the world and auth server containers will start, but they will not yet start TrinityCore, as their respective start commands are still commented out.

-- Run the following scripts to initialize your database
+- Run the following commands to initialize your database

       docker exec -it trinity-world bash -c "cp /opt/trinitycore/sql/create/create_mysql.sql /var/trinityscripts" docker exec -it trinity-db bash -c "mysql -u root -proot  < /var/trinityscripts/create_mysql.sql"

-  This creates empty databases needed by Trinitycore.
+  This creates the databases needed by Trinitycore.

-- Shell into your world server and start trinity manually
+- Shell into your world server container

       docker exec -it trinity-world bash

+   Now start the worldserver manually

       cd /opt/trinitycore/bin
       ./worldserver